dualcube/moowoodle/readme.txt

 == Frequently Asked Questions ==
-= Does this plugin work with newest WP version and also older versions? = Yes, this plugin works really fine with WordPress 4.9!
+= Does this plugin work with newest WP version and also older versions? = Yes, this plugin works really fine with WordPress 5.6!
 It is also compatible for older WordPress versions upto 4.1.1.
-= Does this plugin work with latest version of Moodle? = Yes, this plugin works really fine with WordPress 4.9!
+= Does this plugin work with latest version of Moodle? = Yes, this plugin works really fine with Moodle 3.9!
 It is also compatible with Moodle version 3.4+.
-= Up to which version of WooCommerce this plugin compatible with? = This plugin is compatible with the latest version of WooCommerce, that is, Version 3.2.6.
+= Up to which version of WooCommerce this plugin compatible with? = This plugin is compatible with the latest version of WooCommerce, that is, Version 4.9.
-= Does this plugin work with WooCommerce Subscription? = Yes, it works with WooCommerce Subscription.

 == Screenshots ==
 1. Fill up `Access URL`, `Webservice token` and other settings fields.